typst/typst/docs/src/reference/scripting.md

 Sum is #add(2, 3).
 ```

-Let bindings can be used to destructure arrays.
-Note that the underscore `_`
+Let bindings can be used to destructure arrays and dictionaries.
-is special in these assignments, as it can be used multiple times in the
-same assignment.

 ```example
 #let (x, y) = (1, 2)